aminophen/gentombow/README.md

 ## Bundle contents

+- gentombow.sty:
+    Generate crop marks (called 'tombow' in Japanese) for practical use in self-publishing.
+    It provides the core 'tombow' feature if not available.
 - pxgentombow.sty:
-    Generate crop marks (called 'tombow' in Japanese) for practical use in self-publishing.
-    This package requires a core 'tombow' feature provided by pLaTeX/upLaTeX, LuaTeX-ja or gentombow (described below).
-- gentombow.sty:
-    Provides the core 'tombow' feature if not available.
-    The pLaTeX/upLaTeX kernel and LuaTeX-ja package have a native 'tombow' feature, but the others (pdfLaTeX, XeLaTeX etc.) do not;
-    in the latter case, this package provides a counterpart.
+    (Superseded by gentombow.sty; for compatibility only.)
 - bounddvi.sty:
     Set papersize special to DVI file.
     Can be used on LaTeX/pLaTeX/upLaTeX (with DVI output mode)